Rik-Banerjee/Rik-Banerjee/README.md

 I mostly use dart and c#

-I like devloping algorithms, games, and mobile apps
+I like developing algorithms, games, and mobile apps

 Owner and CEO of Appkins, a software company specialized in mobile apps